 There will be some risk and participants are always closely monitored.
-Treatment will be stopped if the study Doctor thinks the risks outweighs the benefit for you.
+Treatment will be stopped if the study doctor thinks the risks outweigh the benefit for you.
 The risks may include:

 • The investigational treatment may not be effective for some participants.

 • There may be unpleasant, serious, or even life-threatening side effects from the trial treatment.

 • The protocol may require more of the participant’s time and attention than the participant can give.